ialbert/genescape-central/README.md

 [interface]: https://raw.githubusercontent.com/ialbert/genescape-central/main/docs/images/gs_web_interface.png

-The public version of the software can be accessed at:
+The Shiny version of the software can be accessed at:

 * https://biostar.shinyapps.io/genescape/

-Usage limits may apply to the public version.
+Usage limits may apply to the public interface.
 For unlimited use, install and run the software locally.

 [pyshiny]: https://shiny.posit.co/py/